AriAlanPR/DevWidgets/CONTRIBUTING.md

-# Contributing to DevWidgets
+# Contributing to ArcanumDev

-Your contribution to DevWidgets is more than welcome!
+Your contribution to ArcanumDev is more than welcome!
 Here are some suggestions on how you can help us!

 ## Issues
 You can create, whenever you think necessary, a thread in Issues to solve your doubts or suggest improvements!
 We will respond as soon as possible!